Proactive Live Chat: Benefits For Businesses + Best Practices

 10. Monitoring product pages

 If a customer lingers around a specific product page, it means that there are some doubts or questions.
-Trigger a proactive chat message with ‘Time on page’ rule after 30 secs asking if there’s anything you can help with.
+Trigger a proactive chat message with the ‘Time on page’ rule after 30 secs asking if there’s anything you can help with.
 This will help close a deal faster.

 11. Messaging users coming from referrals